kerwinzxc/Custom-Thread-Scheduler/README.md

 This is a custom Roblox Lua thread scheduler.
 (Uses functions from Roblox)

 **Notes**
-None of this is tested and I'm not finished with it.
+None of this is tested and I might add more later.

 **Examples**